-The Center is an independently funded non-profit entity under the Thomas D. Larson Pennsylvania Transportation Institute at Penn State University.
-The Center contracts with the Commission to provide education, outreach, and technical assistance to entities involved with the Program.
+The Center is an independently funded non-profit entity under at Penn State University.
+The Commission contracts with the Center to provide education, outreach, and technical assistance to entities involved with the Program.
 The services provided by the Center are outlined in the next section.
 In addition to supporting the Commission part of the Program, the Center also contracts with various other entities such as the PA Department of Conservation and Natural Resources and the PA Game Commission to provide similar training and research services.

 6.2 Center Services

 The primary education tool of the Program is the two-day ESM course developed, maintained, and presented by the Center.
 The Center also hosts an annual maintenance workshop for Program participants that include multiple classroom sessions and field demonstration projects.
 The Center is also involved in various other trainings and educational efforts such as district administrative training, GIS trainings, and topic-specific trainings and webinars.
 Details of these educational services can be found in section 3.6.

 The Center performs various activities in an effort to promote the Program and environmentally sensitive road maintenance principles.
 Such activities include participating in various professional meetings and trade shows, representing Program interests on various nationwide panels and committees, and creating and distributing promotional materials for the Program.